Wednesday, September 25, 2024

 The scene was spectacular but the reflections were even more breathtaking

 But then it got just a little bit more special.
-Leonie said that we were going to do some citizen science which of course we were quite thrilled about.
-So she and another zodiac nosed in close to the glacier before revealing the experiment – it was to determine if champagne tasted better on the water than on board!
+Leonie said that we were going to do some citizen science from the zodiac which of course we were quite thrilled about.
+So she and another zodiac nosed in close to the glacier before revealing the experiment – it was to determine if champagne tasted better at sea level or on board ship!
 Cheeky thing – we all had a great laugh.
-From a box, which we thought was some sort equipment, she produced a magnum of champers and glasses and we toasted ourselves and the stunning environment and life in general.
+From a box, which we thought held some sort of equipment, she produced a magnum of champers and glasses and we toasted ourselves and the stunning environment and life in general.

 Then it was back to the ship to continue our journey towards the west coast of Spitzbergen.